DinoDubroja/EE-python/Introduction/Data types/README.md

 ## How to Use

 1. Open any script and run it with Python to see output and code examples.
-2. Each script is organized into numbered sections with clear comments and printed results.
+2. Each script is organized into sections with clear comments and printed results.
 3. You can copy, modify, or extend these examples for your own projects.